 Budget permitting, using external consultants is the best choice.
 They should be local to a culture, or an expert in the niche you’re studying.
 They should have an understanding of working in that country or have the necessary environments for participants to successfully take part.

 If possible, write a discussion guide for them to use in the sessions, train them to conduct the study, debrief with them after sessions, and/or include them during the analysis and presenting findings to keep things on track.
-At the very least they may be able to help you prepare for user needs to help make the project a success.
+At the very least they may be able to help you prepare for user needs and help make the project a success.

 This problem stems from the prototyping tools in our industry.
 Their ease of use from uploading screenshots and adding hotspots over the images leaves a lot to be desired when it comes to inclusive testing.
 Especially with people who rely on assistive technologies.